tarunprabhu/kitsune/kitsune/docs/Testing.md

 not require other passes to be run at test-time.
 It is not always possible to satisfy such constraints, but one should make a concerted effort to do so.
-If a test requires more support from other parts of the compiler, errors in unrelated areas of the compiler may manifest as spurious test failures [^2].
+If a test requires more support from other parts of the compiler, errors in unrelated areas of the compiler may manifest as spurious test failures.
+For example, if a test for pass A requires pass B to be run, an error in pass B will also result in the failure of the test of pass A. This can result in wasted time spent debugging pass A.

 ### Writing Core Tests